Engine maker CFM eyes record orders in 2014

 When asked about media reports that easyJet was poised to order CFM engines to power 100 A320neo planes, Ebanga told Reuters CFM had made an offer to the low cost carrier, but that it was up to the airline to decide now.

-CFM competes with Pratt & Whitney, a division of United Technologies Corp, to supply engines for the A320neo.
+CFM competes with Pratt & Whitney, a division of United Technologies Corp (UTX.N), to supply engines for the A320neo.

 Ebanga highlighted CFM had provided the engines for easyJet's first Boeing planes and that the airline was its biggest customer for the CFM56-5B engine.